Lumyn-Labs/docs/troubleshooting.md

 - **Double-check:**
 Incorrect wiring or swapped connections can prevent the LEDs from functioning properly.

-### 4. Test with a Different LED Strip or Matrix
+### 5. Test with a Different LED Strip or Matrix

-ConnectorX and ConnectorX Animate support only WS2812B LED strips and matrices.
+ConnectorX and ConnectorX Animate support WS2812B LED strips and matrices only.

 - **Action:**
 If none of the previous steps resolve the issue, try using a different, known-compatible LED strip or matrix to determine if the problem lies with the hardware.